Zigler21/resume/resume.md

 - Windows

 ## What I have
-- A passion for learning new Technology and Cyber Security.
+- A passion for learning new Technologies and learning about Digital Security, mostly in Digital Forensics.
 - Manager Work / Team building and leading
+- Knowledge in using Linux based systems, (I use Linux myself).
+- Uses Virtual Machines and docker containers, as well as hosting webpages using Linode.

 ## What I want
-- Looking for a work envornment where I can learn and work with others.
+- Looking for a work envornment where I can learn and work with others while.
 - Being a young talent in the feild of Cyber Security I would like to learn how systems work.
+-

 ## Education
 - Burroughs High School Ridgecrest, CA High School Diploma, June 2022